 Our sustainable finance experts can advise you on all aspects to be taken into consideration and also on complex legal issues, with a particular focus on:

-When it comes to transitioning to net zero, that is, a sustainable economy, a particular focus is on the manufacturing industry.
-Textiles, food, cosmetics, pharmaceuticals, electronics – the development, production, distribution and disposal of products have an enormous impact on the environment, and the importance given to the protection of human rights varies greatly around the globe.
-This is why European and national legislators are currently using all regulatory means available to try and ensure that product life cycles, including the international supply chains, become entirely “green”.
+Net zero is the target.
+For the transition to a sustainable economy, a particular focus is on the producing industry.
+Textiles, food, cosmetics, pharmaceuticals, electronics – the development, production, distribution and disposal of products have an enormous impact on the environment.
+The focus on protecting human rights varies a lot around the globe.
+This is why European and national legislators are currently using all regulatory measures to ensure that product life cycles and international supply chains, become entirely “green”.

-We can advise you on the new, complex regulatory compliance obligations arising from the EU Green Deal and on how you can contractually implement these obligations throughout the supply chain in order to keep your liability risks to a minimum.
-In the event of a dispute, we can represent you when dealing with pubic authorities and in court.
-This concerns obligations arising, for example, from:
+We advise our clients on the new, complex regulatory compliance obligations arising from the EU Green Deal and how to contractually implement these obligations throughout the supply chain to minimize the liability risks.
+In the event of a dispute, we represent our clients before public authorities and in court.
+This concerns, for example:

 No change without (institutional) claimants.
 With public awareness growing and legal ESG requirements becoming stricter, the responsibility of companies and their management is increasingly in the fore.
 Companies are faced with a growing number of claims due to, for example, insufficient product communication or ESG reporting.
 In addition to the financial risks, such actions are also the focus of media attention.